Waiting On The Stars

 It was useless for him to try and stop the rampant of images and voices that flickered through his mind every night.
 It was like watching an old film, with one scene never failing to lead to the next, endlessly thickening the plot as time wore on.
 Then, with the first rays of early sunlight innocently sweeping over his eyes, he would eventually awaken to the familiar feeling of disappointment tugging at his chest that he never got to watch the ending.

-Much like his tendency to curse his hair for being so damn defiant each morning, Cloud also was used to stepping carefully down the stairs with the soft murmurs of Tifa's voice filling his ears.
+Much like his tendency to curse his hair for being so damn defiant each morning, Cloud was also used to stepping carefully down the stairs with the soft murmurs of Tifa's voice filling his ears.
 She was definitely a morning person, much unlike himself, and she never failed to show this particular trait by mindlessly humming whatever song had woken her up on the radio.
-He would pause at the doorway, watching as she unloaded the dishes or put down the chairs, smiling at the simplicity and ease in which she carried herself.
+He would pause at the doorway, watching as she unloaded the dishes or put down the chairs, smiling at the simplicity and ease with which she carried herself.

-It was those mornings, when the kids were still asleep and he had time to kill before his first job, that he would nod at her welcoming gestures and join her in the kitchen.
+It was those mornings, when the kids were still asleep and he had time to spare before his first delivery, that he would nod at her welcoming gestures and join her in the kitchen.
 Their hands, comparably different between his rough calluses and her agile fingers, would rinse any leftover cups under foaming water and turn the blinds until the sunlight spilled onto the smooth hardwood floor.
 But unlike hands, which could only reach so far, it was their meaningless chatter and hushed laughter that got the job done and joined the dancing sunbeams across the floor in a waltz, a tango, a swing.